couchbaselabs/node-ottoman/docusaurus/docs/advanced/ottoman-couchbase.md

 We will start working out of the file `./createAirline.js` under the project root and add the following (based on the default configuration):

-::: tip Connecting to Couchbase in Ottoman
+:::tip Connecting to Couchbase in Ottoman
 ```js
 const { Ottoman, model, Schema } = require('ottoman')